thoughtbot/refills/README.md

 # Using Refills

+* Click the "Show Code" link under the component/pattern you want to copy to your project and use the "copy" buttons to get the code to your clipboard.
+* If a component uses Javascript, that code will be included at the bottom of the HTML file.
-Each component/pattern has a set of variables at the very top of its Scss file.
+* Each component/pattern has a set of variables at the very top of its Scss file.
 These pull out the most important properties of the component/pattern to enable quick changes of color, size and general appearence.

 #### Using Refills with a Rails project
 Refills can be used by simply copy-pasting components/patterns from the site but if you prefer adding them via rake tasks, follow these steps: